rust-lang/rust-wiki-backup/Doc-detailed-release-notes.md

 are not implicitly copyable.
 These are warnings now but will be either errors by default or entirely disallowed by the typesystem in the future.

-* implicit_copys - performing a copy of a non-implicitly copyable type without the `copy` keyword
+* implicit_copies - performing a copy of a non-implicitly copyable type without the `copy` keyword
 * vecs_not_implicitly_copyable - same as above but for vectors
 * non_implicitly_copyable_typarams - use of generics whose type parameters